Kaiser

 About Me

-I'm a Ph.D. student at Texas Tech University.
-Currently, I'm working as a Graduate Research Associate at Human-in-the-loop Advanced Cognitive Engineering Research Lab led by Prof. Dr. Nade Liang.
+Kaiser Hamid is currently pursuing a Ph.D. at Texas Tech University, serving as a Graduate Research Associate in the Human-in-the-loop Advanced Cognitive Engineering Research Lab, under the esteemed guidance of Dr. Nade Liang.

-My research primarily focuses on Human Computer Interaction and Computer Vision.
-I am passionate about developing a system which facilitates seamless interaction between humans and autonomous vehicles, leveraging computer vision, deep learning, and insights from human factors research to ensure safe, intuitive, and user-centered experiences on the road.
+His research centers on Human-Computer Interaction and Computer Vision, with a focus on developing systems for seamless interaction between humans and autonomous vehicles.
+By integrating computer vision, deep learning, and human factors research, he aims to create safe, intuitive, and user-centric experiences in autonomous driving.

 Latest News